lukelorusso/VerticalSeekBar/README.md

 - custom progress drawable: apply resources or color gradients
 - custom thumb: chose your size, background color, corner radius or even to completely hide it
 - view width and drawable width completely separated
-- choose how to set your progress (just with the thumb, clicking around, or both)
+- choose how to set your progress (just sliding the thumb, clicking around, or both)
 - min and max placeholders
 - much more!